paichul/Behavioral-Cloning/README.md

 - I actively monitored the training accuracy and validation accuracy for different models I tried.
 The accuracy is based on Mean Sqaured Error between the ground truth steering angle and the predicted steering angle.
 I found that using fewer than 5 convolutional layers would cause the model to overfit as the validation accuracy is substantially lower than the training accuray.
 By doing an error analysis, I found that that this model cannot deal with large turns (that is, to generate big steering angle command).
 Having more than 5 convolutional layers does not improve the performance for this simulation data.
 Thus, 5 convolutional layers works best in this demo.
 - To avoid overfitting, I applied dropout with probablity of 0.5 right after th last convolutional layer.
 Adding dropout elsewhere did not improve the performance.

-# Visualization for Interpretable Deep Learning
+# Interpretable Deep Learning Insights
-I modified Grad-CAM (Gradient Class Acitvation Map) to allow it to work with continouous output.
-Grad-CAM was designed
+- I extended Grad-CAM (Gradient Class Acitvation Map) to allow it to work with continouous control output (steering angle).
+Grad-CAM was designed to allow people to see which part of the input image the convolutional neural network puts more weight on based on the current discrete class label prediction.
+This visualization can be done for each layer to see how each layer pays attention to different parts of the input image.
+However, for autonomous driving, the steering angle command is continuous, not discrete.
+Thus, I modified the original algorithm to make it work with continuous control.
+Below is an example of the visualization image done for the first convoluational layer.
+Red color means higher attention weight and blue color means lower attention weight.

+- I found that lower-level convolutional layers shows more precise details on which parts of images those layers pay attention to; whereas, the higher-level convolutional layers tend to generate less precise attention details but more high-level semantics such as putting weight on the left or on the right part of the image.

 # Key Computer Vision Insights
 -